fernanluyano/xcodedark.nvim/README.md

 # Xcodedark Theme for Neovim

 A neovim theme that mimics xcodedark from xcode16.
 I was inspired by xcode theme as I thought it was super clean in my iOS development course in university, so I decided to make a version that is kind of accurate for my main languages (Go, Typescript, and hopefully Java soon).

-NOTE: This theme works best in transparent mode as shown in the screenshots.
-In order to get the same autocomplete menu, check my `blink-completion.lua` in [nvim dotfiles](https://github.com/V4N1LLA-1CE/dotfiles/tree/main/nvim)
+> **NOTE:** This theme works best in transparent mode as shown in the screenshots.
+For the best autocomplete experience with properly styled transparent menus, we highly recommend using [blink.cmp](https://github.com/saghen/blink.cmp) - the theme includes built-in integration that provides beautiful completion menus matching the Xcode aesthetic!

 ## Language Previews
 ### Go